authelia/authelia/docs/content/en/configuration/second-factor/time-based-one-time-password.md

 {{< confkey type="integer" default="1" required="no" >}}

-The number of one time passwords either side of the current valid one time password that should also be considered valid.
-The default of 1 results in 3 one time passwords valid.
+The number of Time-based One-Time Passwords either side of the current valid Time-based One-Time Password that should also be considered valid.
+The default of 1 results in 3 Time-based One-Time Passwords valid.
 A setting of 2 would result in 5.
-With the default period of 30 this would result in 90 and 150 seconds of valid one time passwords respectively.
+With the default period of 30 this would result in 90 and 150 seconds of valid Time-based One-Time Passwords respectively.
 Please see the [input validation](#input-validation) section for how this option and the [period](#period) option interact with each other.

 Changing this value affects all TOTP validations, not just newly registered ones.